pakoito/wargames/smalltricks/README.md

 Smalltricks is a quick game about the first engagement between two armies, a game of chess' opening moves, a game of parry and riposte.

-Games are short and brutal.
+Games are quick and brutal.

 # Building in the Open

 This is a live document.
 I will include notes about rule tweaks that I am considering, generally marked in parenthesis as TODO.

+You can give feedback in this BGG thread: [https://boardgamegeek.com/thread/3531621/playtesting-smalltricks-opening-moves-and-tactics](https://boardgamegeek.com/thread/3531621/playtesting-smalltricks-opening-moves-and-tactics)

+The game is part of the 2025 Two Player Print and Play Design Contest Entry you can find in this BGG thread: [https://boardgamegeek.com/thread/3530940/2025-two-player-print-and-play-game-design-contest](https://boardgamegeek.com/thread/3530940/2025-two-player-print-and-play-game-design-contest)

 # Components